<Looks around!> Wow! <Fangirl squee!> <Thud!>

 Diana Pharaoh Francis

 I’m back today as the writer of a new book.
 Only it’s not a new book, it’s a reissue of an old book, and despite plans to release it this next month, it will probably be longer, possibly another month or two.
 The fabulous Bell Bridge books is reissuing all the Crosspointe books and publishing the rest of the series.
 Where we’re at now is that things are slower than expected and hence I’m not able to show you a fancy new cool cover or anything else.
 I can’t tell you much at all, which makes me feel like a bit of a fraud to be in this space right now.
 I’m not linking to it on my website, because the cover will change, and I’m not linking to the sample chapters, because I’m revising stuff and it’s going to be changing some.
-More on that below [...]
+More on that below and [...]

 Continue reading A new old project only half-baked as yet